ct-clmsn/nim-sos/README.md

         ---------------------------
 ```

 The scalar value 'S' is partitioned across 2 PEs.
-PE 0 has a scalar value 'A', PE 1 has a scalar value 'B'.
+PE 0 has a scalar value 'A'.
+PE 1 has a scalar value 'B'.
 PE 0 can access 'B' on PE 1 using the 'S' scalar as a point of reference.
 PE 1 can access 'A' on PE 0 using the 'S' scalar as a point of reference.

 ### Install